 As we mentioned, not all worms are ideal for vermicomposting.
 Red Wigglers are by far the best option because they generate the ideal blend of nutrients for gardening.
 While it is unlikely that you can find Red Wigglers in your backyard on their own, they are incredibly affordable and available on our website.
 For the cost of a bag of fertilizer, you can have the creatures you need to create your own fertilizer in perpetuity.

 Worm composting accessories (optional)

 As far as required components, you will be able to make do with just a bin, worms, and the raw materials your worms will eat.
-However, there are a number of accessories that can make worm farming easier, and can help increase your yield (effectively paying for themselves over time).
-Having the tools you need to ensure your farm has the right temperature, moisture, and pH can prevent mistakes, and ultimately save you money down the road.
+However, there are a number of accessories that make worm farming easier, and help increase your yield (effectively paying for themselves over time).
+Having the tools you need to ensure your farm has the right temperature, moisture, and pH prevents mistakes and saves you money down the road.